The Memorial Service for Didi April 30, 1978

 father whom she dearly loved when she was quite young, a teenager.
 There was an unhappy marriage.
 There was the

-I, There were these tumultuous years of the Weimar Republic, the terrible years before World War II, the war itself, and
+War I, There were these tumultuous years of the Weimar Republic, the terrible years before World War II, the war

 But, and that’s a very big but, there were many wonderful things in her life.
 Mom, who was a terribly important part

-their differences, she had immense pride, a very justifiable pride, in her daughter.
-She always complained about people
+have their differences, she had immense pride, a very justifiable pride, in her daughter.
+She always complained about

 And then of course, the growing family.
 Five grandchildren who became terribly attached to her.
 And great-